greensync/interval-tree/README.md

 * [A description of the algorithm in Wikipedia](http://en.wikipedia.org/wiki/Interval_tree)

+## Maintainers Wanted!

+We are not currently using `interval-tree` at GreenSync; however, we recognize that it may still be useful to some.
+With our efforts currently focused elsewhere, we are seeking a new maintainer(s) to be the primary maintainer for the project.
+Please get in touch with @maddymarkovitz or @ZimbiX if you are interested.

 ## ChangeLog

 ### 2020-11-09, contribution by [Brendan Weibrecht](https://github.com/ZimbiX), [Chris Nankervis](https://github.com/chrisnankervis) and [Thomas van der Pol](https://github.com/tvanderpol)